Housing in Toronto, 2

 Questions

-1. Nicole’s problem is that she is uneducated, skilled, unqualified and works in a low-paying job.
+Doorway, Entrance.
+Nicole’s problem is that she is uneducated, unskilled, unqualified and works in a low-paying job.
 True or false?
 Did she experience a shock recently?

-3. Steven says the solution simple: to move in the suburbs or outskirts of the city.
+Kitchen.
+Steven says the solution is simple: to move in the suburbs or outskirts of the city.
 Is this right or wrong?

-7. What may be the long-term demographic trend for Toronto?
-Are the city councilors optimistic or pessimist?
+Study (Room).
+What may be the long-term demographic trend for Toronto?
+Are the city councilors optimistic or pessimistic?

-A. Is housing and rents in your city cheap, medium-priced or expensive?
+Attic.
+Is housing affordable for everyone or most people?
+Is housing and rents in your city cheap, medium-priced or expensive?
+Describe the housing situation in your town, city and country.

-B. Has the affordability of housing changed over the years?
-What are the factors?
+Closet.
+Has the affordability of housing changed over the years?
+What was it like in the past?
+Has the situation changed from your parents’ or grandparents’ time?